anita-app/anita/landing/src/app/blog/articles/2021-11-10 porting-from-angular-to-react.md

 - Difference: -1.083 (-19.8443%)

 This is a huge improvement.
-This reduction is even more significant if we factor in the fact that in the Angular app we were using a UI library called [Nebular](https://akveo.github.io/nebular/), while in React the whole UI is custom-built with TailwindCSS.
-So in React we have a lot more DOM elements (-> lines of code) to render elements that in Angular were a 1 line import.
+This reduction is even more significant if we consider that in the Angular app we were using a UI library called [Nebular](https://akveo.github.io/nebular/), while in React the whole UI is custom-built with [TailwindCSS](https://tailwindcss.com/).
+So in React we have a lot more DOM elements (`->` lines of code) to render elements that in Angular were a 1 line import.

+While your mileage may vary, the above results are significant because both code bases have been entirely written by the same individual developer.
+So the design choices and the styling are very similar.
 I believe that this result represents very well the difference between Angular and React.
 The Angular code base is bigger, and it's more complex, as we will see shortly.
 The React code base is smaller, and it's also simpler.
-While your mileage may vary, the above results are significant because both code bases have been entirely written by the same individual developer.
-So the design choices and the styling are very similar.

 ## Getting started